sirelkhatim/Navigation/README.md

 - Vector Observation space size (per agent): 37
 - Vector Action space size (per agent): 4

+The environment is considered solved when the average score is above 13.

 You can take the following actions in this environment